juraj-hrivnak/Pakku/docs/topics/pakku-remote.md

 # pakku remote

-Create and install modpacks from remote
+Install modpacks from a remote repository

 ## Usage